The House of the Rising Sun: Reception

 "House of the Rising Sun" was a trans-Atlantic hit: after reaching the top of the UK pop singles chart in July 1964, it topped the US pop singles chart two months later, on September 5, 1964, where it stayed for three weeks.
-Many cite this as the first true classic rock song, and became the first British Invasion number one unconnected with the Beatles.
+Many cite this as the first true classic rock song, and it became the first British Invasion number one unconnected with the Beatles.
 It was the group's breakthrough hit in both countries and became their signature song.
 The song was also a hit in Ireland twice, peaking at No. 10 upon its initial release in 1964 and later reaching a brand new peak of No. 5 when reissued in 1982.

 According to John Steel, Bob Dylan told him that when he first heard the Animals' version on his car radio, he stopped to listen, "jumped out of his car" and "banged on the bonnet" (the hood of the car), inspiring him to go electric.
 Dave Van Ronk said that the Animals' version—like Dylan's version before it—was based on his arrangement of the song.

 Dave Marsh described the Animals' take on "The House of the Rising Sun" as "the first folk-rock hit", sounding "as if they'd connected the ancient tune to a live wire".
 Writer Ralph McLean of the BBC agreed that it was "arguably the first folk rock tune" and "a revolutionary single", after which "the face of modern music was changed forever."

 The Animals' rendition of the song is recognized as one of the classics of British pop music.
 Writer Lester Bangs labeled it "a brilliant rearrangement" and "a new standard rendition of an old standard composition".
-It ranked number 122 on Rolling Stone magazine's list of "500 Greatest Songs of All Time".
+In 2021 (and 2024) it ranked number 471 on Rolling Stone magazine's list of "500 Greatest Songs of All Time".
 It is also one of the Rock and Roll Hall of Fame's "500 Songs That Shaped Rock and Roll".
-The RIAA ranked it number 240 on their list of "Songs of the Century".
-In 1999 it received a Grammy Hall of Fame Award.
-It has long since become a staple of oldies and classic rock radio formats.
+The Recording Industry Association of America (RIAA) ranked it number 240 on their list of "Songs of the Century".
+In 1999, it received a Grammy Hall of Fame Award.
+It has long since become a staple of oldies and classic rock radio.
 A 2005 Channel 5 poll ranked it as Britain's fourth-favorite number one song.